|POSITION:||Child and Family Therapist|

 The Garry Hurvitz Centre for Community Mental Health at SickKids (GH-CCMH) is a child and youth mental health centre integrated with The Hospital for Sick Children (SickKids).
 GH-CCMH is also a core service provider within the Toronto region of Child and Youth Community Mental Health Providers.
 As such, the Centre has an ambitious agenda to provide the highest quality evidence-informed care offering a range of services from prevention and early intervention through counselling and therapy, assessment and intensive supports.
 Services are provided in both in-person and virtual formats.
 As an employer, the Centre strives to reflect the many diverse cultures and identities represented in the children, youth and families we serve and seeks to provide an inclusive and equitable workplace.
 We are also connected to the continuum of mental health services for children and youth supported by SickKids: the Brain and Mental Health Program, the SickKids TeleLink Mental Health Program, the SickKids CCMH Learning Institute and our online resources through AboutKidsHealth.
 Find out more about GH-CCMH.

-We are currently seeking applicants for a permanent 1.0 FTE Child and Family Therapist position, in our Intensive Services for Youth program, located in downtown Toronto.
+We are seeking applicants to fill 1 vacant full-time position as Child and Family Therapist.
 The Child and Family Therapist provides direct mental health treatment services, including individual, family and/or group treatment to clients within the context of the family, school and community.

-- Provides case management, liaison and referral services for clients, internally and externally, completing supporting documentation in compliance with regulations, policies and procedures.
+- Provides case management, liaison and referral services for clients

-- Coordinates services with internal and external service providers, requesting/reviewing documents and reports to inform clients of services and treatment plans.
+- Coordinates services with internal and external service providers, requesting and reviewing existing documentation and reports to inform client service and treatment planning

 - Complies with the organization’s vision, policies and procedures